-- R v DC Instructed in the prosecution of gang-related violence involving serious injury with a machete in which the alleged victim has not given a statement.
+- R v DC (2019) – Instructed in the prosecution of gang-related violence involving serious injury with a machete in which the alleged victim has not given a statement.

-- R v SC (2016) Successful defence of accident to an allegation of stabbing an ex-partner in the stomach and hands.
+- R v SC (2016) – Successful defence of accident to an allegation of stabbing an ex-partner in the stomach and hands.

-- R v RH (2015) Successful defence of an alleged violent attempted robbery whilst in possession of a firearm.
+- R v RH (2015) – Successful defence of an alleged violent attempted robbery whilst in possession of a firearm.

 Over the years, Jane has been instructed in a number of cases involving large-scale drugs supply and importation, people smuggling and sham marriages, both on her own and as a led junior.
 Through prosecuting such cases, she has become familiar with dealing with sensitive disclosure and the difficulties that can arise with such material.
 Jane has also developed strong tactical skills whilst defending in cases which involve sensitive material.

-- Operation Erasure (2015) Prosecuted various defendants for supply or possession with intent to supply Class A drugs arising from an undercover police operation in the Southend area. | Read press story |
+- Operation Erasure (2015) – Instructed to prosecute various defendants for supply or possession with intent to supply Class A drugs arising from an undercover police operation in the Southend area.
+[Press Report]

-- R v L, S & J (2012) Instructed by the CPS Complex Casework Unit to prosecute three defendants for conducting and organising sham marriages to contravene immigration restrictions.
+- R v L, S and J (2012) – Instructed by the CPS Complex Casework Unit to prosecute three defendants for conducting and organising sham marriages to contravene immigration restrictions.
 Reduced significant amounts of evidence into comprehensive schedules for presentation to the jury.
-(Led Jnr.)
-Press Links: BBC | Sky News
+(Led jnr) [Press Report]

 Jane is highly skilled in the essential elements of a fraud practice – she is able to marshal large amounts of evidence, distil it into a workable and comprehensible form and home in on the key issues.
 Her eye for detail and meticulous preparation have brought her considerable success in prosecuting and defending serious fraud and corporate crime.

-- Operation H (ongoing) Instructed for the SFO pre-charge in an investigation into alleged fraudulent pension schemes.
-(Led Jnr.)
+- Operation H (ongoing) – Instructed for the SFO pre-charge in an investigation into alleged fraudulent pension schemes.
+(Led jnr)

-- R v H (2017) Acted for the Crown in the prosecution of a police officer who stole large sums of cash seized from suspects at Heathrow Airport.
+- R v H (2017) – Instructed to act for the Crown in the prosecution of a police officer who stole large sums of cash seized from suspects at Heathrow Airport.
 [Press Report]

-- SFO v RK (2016) Successful prosecution of a suspect in an SFO corruption case for deliberately disposing of two mobile phones.
-(Led Jnr.)
+- SFO v RK (2016) – Successful prosecution of a suspect in an SFO corruption case for deliberately disposing of two mobile phones.
+(Led jnr)

-- R v J & S (2016) Prosecuted three defendants in a complicated money laundering and mortgage fraud.
+- R v J & S (2016) – Prosecuted three defendants in a complicated money laundering and mortgage fraud.

-- R v S & others (2015) Alleged multi-handed, million-pound property investment fraud.
+- R v S & others (2015) – Alleged multi-handed, million-pound property investment fraud.
 The defendants were said to have stolen money from a number of senior police officer investors and to have committed mortgage fraud.
 After significant legal argument regarding admissibility of evidence and abuse of process, the majority of the evidence was excluded on the main counts, and the prosecution offered no evidence.
-(Def.
-Led Jnr.)
+(Def. led jnr)

 Jane has built up considerable experience in complicated confiscation proceedings and is well-versed in the Proceeds of Crime Act (POCA), the Drug Trafficking Act (DTA) and Criminal Justice Act (CJA) confiscation regimes as well as the restraint legislative framework.
 She has advised on the impact of property freezing orders, restraint orders, management receivership orders and confiscation orders upon the recovery of debt by a local authority.
-She has drafted s.17 POCA defendant’s responses and has also represented clients in contested cash forfeiture proceedings.
+She has drafted s17 POCA defendant’s responses and has also represented clients in contested cash forfeiture proceedings.

 Jane has lectured extensively on confiscation and restraint, most recently at Lambeth Council.
 She has a wide knowledge base and considerable hands-on experience of proceeds of crime work.

-- R v AV (2014) Led defence junior in contested confiscation where the prosecution sought £1m from copyright-infringing films and TV programmes.
-Following a 4 day hearing, the order was limited to approximately £80,000. | Read press story |
+- R v AV (2014) – Instructed as led defence junior in a contested confiscation where the prosecution sought £1m from copyright-infringing films and TV programmes.
+Following a four-day hearing, the order was limited to approximately £80,000.
+[Press Report]

-- R v JK & L Ltd (2014) Defence junior in confiscation against a limited company and its director arising from profits made from renting out flats constructed without planning permission and in breach of an enforcement notice. | Read press story |
+- R v JK and L Ltd (2014) – Instructed as defence junior in a confiscation against a limited company and its director arising from profits made from renting out flats constructed without planning permission and in breach of an enforcement notice.
+[Press Report]